Julius Kühn-Institut (JKI)

 Federal Research Centre

 Tel: +49 (0)3946 47-7201

 14195 Berlin, Germany

-Focuses of ecotoxicological research are issues related to the risk assessment methodology, risk evaluation und the investigation of suspected bee poisoning incidents, such as:
+The focus of the ecotoxicological research is on organism-specific questions derived from the risk assessment and the investigation of supposed bee poisoning incidents, such as:

 The agroecology research addresses interactions between bees (honey bees, bumblebees, and other wild bees) and their environment on a population level.
 The main objectives are the general protection, conservation, and promotion of bees through the creation of suitable habitats in agricultural landscapes, including horticulture, viticulture, and forestry, as well as in urban settings.

 The agroecology research focus is on questions concerning the creation and management of bee-friendly habitats and the evaluation of facilitation effects of bee promoting measures, including:

 For further details about current research projects, please refer to the information provided in “Projects”.